fiskaltrust/interface-doc/doc/appendix-at-rksv/cash-register-integration/cash-register-integration.md

 #### Workflow - special receipts

-The following diagram illustrates the creation of a special receipt with fiskaltrust.Service in accordance with the Austrian law.
+The following diagram illustrates the creation of a special receipt with fiskaltrust.Middleware in accordance with the Austrian law.

 ![](./images/14.png)